Pierre Dadak: Extradition and subsequent detention

 Despite his resistance, Dadak was extradited from Madrid in a highly secretive operation to New York on March 13, 2025.

 According to an unsealed indictment (USA v.
 Dadak, 1:23-cr-125) Dadak was charged by the United States Attorney for the Southern District of New York for wire fraud (pretending to represent a luxury brand and stealing), aggravated identity theft, extortion and transactions involving a diamond-encrusted watch and a luxury vehicle.
 Further investigations against Dadak are ongoing and a superseding indictment will likely follow.

 On April 4 based on a plea deal Dadak plead guilty to a single count of Wire Fraud.
 Sentencing was set for July 9 at 11:30 am.

-According to the Bureau of Prisons website, Dadak was issued prisoner's Register Number: 66699-511, is being held at Metropolitan Detention Center, Brooklyn, and his release date is set for May 1, 2026.
+According to the Bureau of Prisons website, Dadak was issued prisoner's Register Number: 66699-511, and is currently not in BOP custody.

 Sentence

-On July 9 2025 Dadak was sentenced in New York to 36 months in Federal custody, with no supervised release.
+On July 9, 2025 Dadak was sentenced in New York to 36 months in Federal custody, with no supervised release.
 Dadak was also ordered to pay a special assessment fee of $100, and to forfeit $1,050,515.19.
 Dadak's detention was continued.
 Due to his arrest in mid June 2023 he will be released in mid June 2026.

 Lawsuit in Delaware

-A lawsuit was filed by Dadak's ex-girlfriend Kateryna Dirgina on August 4 2025 in Delaware Court of Chancery seeking a declaration of sole membership of La Dolce Vita Ibiza LLC, which is chartered in Delaware.
+A lawsuit was filed on August 4, 2025 in Delaware Court of Chancery seeking a declaration of sole member of a Delaware-chartered company.
 According to the filing, Dadak "fraudulently made, caused to be made, filed, or caused to be filed, false records” seizing control of an enterprise over which he never exercised any legitimate authority".